 Luckily, Sitka is not just for cruise-ship passengers -- hostel travelers on a shoe-string budget can enjoy Sitka just as well, though getting there will take some doing.
 Once evening falls, however, and you have the place to yourself, you'll be glad you made the effort.
 Staying in a hostel in Sitka puts you close to downtown, where you can walk to the main attractions.
 Spend some time wandering near the hostel, or in out-of-the-way residential areas, to get a feel for how the locals live on this forested island that's accessible only by air or sea.

-Written by local enthusiast for Sitka hostels
+Written by Travel Expert Sitka

 Melinda Brasher